Alvin and the Chipmunks: "The Chipmunk Song"

 After the success of "Witch Doctor", Liberty Records asked Bagdasarian to create another successful novelty record.
-He then came up with three singing chipmunks who were named, as an inside joke, after executives at Liberty Records.
-Alvin (named after Al Bennett), Simon (named after Si Waronker), and Theodore (Ted Keep).
+He then came up with three singing chipmunks who were named after executives at Liberty Records: Alvin (named after Al Bennett), Simon (named after Simon Waronker), and Theodore (Ted Keep).
 The Chipmunks first officially appeared on the scene in a novelty record released in late fall 1958 by Bagdasarian.
 The song, originally listed on the record label (Liberty F-55168) as "The Chipmunk Song (Christmas Don't Be Late)", featured the singing skills of the chipmunk trio.
-One phrase in the chorus has Alvin wishing for a hula hoop, which was that year's hot new toy.
-The novelty record was highly successful, selling more than 4 million copies in seven weeks, and it launched the careers of its chipmunk stars.
-It spent four weeks at Number 1 on the Billboard Hot 100 chart from December 22, 1958, to January 12, 1959, succeeding "To Know Him Is to Love Him" at Number 1 on the same chart by the Teddy Bears, a pop group that featured Phil Spector.
-It also earned three Grammy Awards and a nomination for Record of the Year.
-At the height of its popularity, Bagdasarian and three chipmunk hand-puppets appeared on The Ed Sullivan Show, lip-synching the song.
+The novelty record was highly successful, selling 4.5 million copies in seven weeks, eventually selling 12 million copies.
+The song launched the careers of its chipmunk stars.
+The song won three Grammy Awards in 1958 and was nominated for Record of the Year.
 "The Chipmunk Song" appeared on the Chipmunks' debut album, Let's All Sing with the Chipmunks, in 1959, and was repeated on Christmas with the Chipmunks, released in 1962.
-The song also has been included on several compilation albums.

-Bob Rivers did a parody of this song for his 2000 Christmas album Chipmunks Roasting on an Open Fire which was titled "The Twisted Chipmunk Song".
-In the song, the Chipmunks are referred to as Thagadore (Theodore), Squeaky (Simon), and Melvin (Alvin S).

-The Three Chipmunks (1959)

-The Chipmunks first appeared in comic book form on Dell Comics' Four Color Comics series, issue #1042 (cover-dated Dec.
-1959).
-Alvin, Theodore and Simon were depicted as somewhat realistic, nearly identical anthropomorphic rodents with almond-shaped eyes.
-When Herb Klynn's Format Films made a deal to develop the Three Chipmunks for animation, the old designs were rejected and new versions of the characters were created.
-Liberty Records eventually re-issued the early albums with the "new" Chipmunks and it was this new version of the Chipmunks that was used when Alvin's own title was released by Dell in 1962.